robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

 Once the code is merged, ArgoCD will synchronize the build and operations projects.
 The webhook in the application project will kick off a Tekton pipeline that will build our container and update the development operations project with the tag for the latest container.
 ArgoCD will synchronize the updated manifest into our application's development namespace.
 Once testing is completed, the application owner submits a merge request from the development operations workspace to the production operations workspace, triggering ArgoCD to launch into production.

-Nowhere in this flow is there a step called "operations staff uses kubectl to create a namespace."
-This is a simple flow and won't totally avoid your operations staff from using kubectl, but it should be a good starting point.
+Nowhere in this flow is there a step called "operations staff uses ``kubectl`` to create a namespace."
+This is a simple flow and won't totally avoid your operations staff from using ``kubectl``, but it should be a good starting point.
 All this automation requires an extensive set of objects to be created:

 ![Application onboarding object map](images/B17950_14_07.png)